 National recognition came about in 1952 when the old March of Time television series chose Elkhorn as the setting for one of its shows, a program which depicted a small American town during the Christmas season.
 The show was seen by millions of viewers nationwide and was rerun for several years.

 Then, in 1958, New York artist Cecile Johnson was commissioned by the Ford Motor Company to create a series of six watercolor paintings to illustrate an article for their magazine, the "Ford Times".
 Again, Elkhorn was chosen as the locale.
 Five of the six paintings were later used by a major publisher as artwork for Christmas cards - cards which were subsequently printed and reprinted into the hundreds of thousands, which found their way into virtually every corner of the world.

 For countless numbers of people, all over the globe, that small community in southeastern Wisconsin became the symbol of Christmas.

 After the article appeared in the December, 1958, "Ford Times", the Ford Motor Company presented one of the paintings to the city of Elkhorn.
 Then, over the years, four more of the works were located and purchased; the five are now displayed in the Elkhorn City Hall for all to view.
 One however, remains missing..
 It was traced as far as the Hartford, Connecticut school system, but there the trail ended.
 There is still hope that it will return home one day...

-Currently carrying on the tradition, is well-known Wisconsin artist Jan Castle Reed.
-She has created thirteen wonderful paintings and continues each year with another beautiful scene of Elkhorn, frozen in time for all the world to see and enjoy.
+The tradition was carried on by well-known Wisconsin artist Jan Castle Reed, who created fifteen wonderful paintings with her last one being printed in 2011.
+In 2012, T. James Carsen started his series with his rendition of the Elkhorn School District building.
 The current years' painting can be seen at the Chamber office & past years' are on display at the Matheson Memorial Library.